cda-tum/mqt-qudits/README.md

 ## Acknowledgements

+Funded by the European Union under Horizon Europe Programme - Grant Agreement 101080086--NeQST.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Climate, Infrastructure and Environment Executive Agency (CINEA).
+Neither the European Union nor the granting authority can be held responsible for them.

 The Munich Quantum Toolkit has been supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No. 101001318), the Bavarian State Ministry for Science and Arts through the Distinguished Professorship Program, as well as the